How to Ace Your MBA Interview: With Prep Questions & Answers

 • Do you need an MBA to shift to that field?

-• What do you anticipate will be the major challenges being in this program?
+• What do you anticipate will be the major challenges in this program for you?

-Spoiler alert: “Because you’re highly ranked” is NOT a good answer.
+Spoiler alert: “Because you’re highly ranked” is not a good answer.
 Be prepared to discuss your career goals in detail.
-This includes both your short-term and long-term goals.
-If you don’t have a clear career trajectory mapped out, that's okay — share what you do know about what you want to do with your career, and explain where you still have gaps.
+This includes both short-term and long-term goals.
+If you don’t have a clear career trajectory mapped out, that's okay — share what you do know about what you want to do with your career and explain where you still have gaps.

 Probing Questions to Test Your Knowledge and Self-Awareness